esrc-official/ESRC-Heart-Android/README.md

 ### Step 3: Start the ESRC Heart SDK

-Start the ESRC Heart SDK to recognize your facial expression, heart response and emotion.
+Start the ESRC Heart SDK to recognize your heart response and emotion.
 To the `start()` method, pass the `ENABLE_DRAW` parameter for whether to visualize the face bounding box and the `ESRC.ESRCHandler` to handle the results.
 You should implement the callback method of `ESRC.ESRCHandler` interface.
-So, you can receive the results of face, facial landmark, head pose, attention, facial expression, heart rate, heart rate variability and engagement.
+So, you can receive the results of face, heart rate, heart rate variability and emotion.
 Please refer to **[sample app](https://github.com/esrc-official/ESRC-Heart-Android)**.

 ```java
 ESRC.start(ENABLE_DRAW, new ESRC.ESRCHandler() {